sethwoolley/zmk-config/README.md

-# Seth's ZMK Layouts
+# Seth's ZMK Layout

-# corneish_zen.keymap
-This is a modified version of [the Pnohty layout](https://github.com/rayduck/pnohty).
+I use a modified version of [the Pnohty layout](https://github.com/rayduck/pnohty).
 I do not suggest anyone uses it because I've got used to using hjkl as arrow keys, but where colemak puts them, which is very unergonomic.

-# corne.keymap
-This is a modified version of the <a href="https://github.com/manna-harbour/qmk_firmware/blob/miryoku/users/manna-harbour_miryoku/miryoku.org">miryoku layout</a> for the corne keyboard using the ZMK Firmware.

-It modifies miryoku in that it removes the dedicated layer for mouse movements and shifted numbers as ZMK did not support these fully at the time of implementation, and I didn't want them anyway.
+It uses a Xiao Seeed NRF52840 as a dongle.

 # Resources